 How Long for Beef Jerky in a Dehydrator: Factors to Consider

-1. Meat thickness: The thickness of your meat slices can significantly impact dehydration time.
+Meat thickness: The thickness of your meat strips can significantly impact dehydration time.
 Thicker pieces will dry better.
 A general guideline is to aim for ¼-inch thick slices for optimal drying time and texture.
+For chewy jerky, slice the meat along the grain to achieve the desired consistency.

 How Long Does it Take to Dehydrate Meat in A Food Dehydrator?